mashuaihh/You-Dont-Know-JS/this & object prototypes/ch4.md

 But does that mean JavaScript actually *has* classes?
 Plain and simple: **No.**

-Since classes are a design pattern, you *can*, with quite a bit of effort (as we'll see throughout the rest of this chapter), implement approximations for much of classical class functionality.
-JS tries to satisfy the extremely pervasive *desire* to design with classes by providing seemingly class-like syntax.

-While we may have a syntax that looks like classes, it's as if JavaScript mechanics are fighting against you using the *class design pattern*, because behind the curtain, the mechanisms that you build on are operating quite differently.
-Syntactic sugar and (extremely widely used) JS "Class" libraries go a long way toward hiding this reality from you, but sooner or later you will face the fact that the *classes* you have in other languages are not like the "classes" you're faking in JS.

 What this boils down to is that classes are an optional pattern in software design, and you have the choice to use them in JavaScript or not.
 Since many developers have a strong affinity to class oriented software design, we'll spend the rest of this chapter exploring what it takes to maintain the illusion of classes with what JS provides, and the pain points we experience.

 ## Class Mechanics

-In many class-oriented languages, the "standard library" provides a "stack" data structure (push, pop, etc.) as a `Stack` class.
-This class would have an internal set of variables that stores the data, and it would have a set of publicly accessible behaviors ("methods") provided by the class, which gives your code the ability to interact with the (hidden) data (adding & removing data, etc.).

 But in such languages, you don't really operate directly on `Stack` (unless making a **Static** class member reference, which is outside the scope of our discussion).
 The `Stack` class is merely an abstract explanation of what *any* "stack" should do, but it's not itself *a* "stack".
 You must **instantiate** the `Stack` class before you have a concrete data structure *thing* to operate against.

 ### Building

-The traditional metaphor for "class" and "instance" based thinking comes from a building construction.

-An architect plans out all the characteristics of a building: how wide, how tall, how many windows and in what locations, even what type of material to use for the walls and roof.
-She doesn't necessarily care, at this point, *where* the building will be built, nor does she care *how many* copies of that building will be built.

-She also doesn't care very much about the contents of the building -- the furniture, wall paper, ceiling fans, etc. -- only what type of structure they will be contained by.

-The architectural blue-prints she produces are only *plans* for a building.
-They don't actually constitute a building we can walk into and sit down.
-We need a builder for that task.
-A builder will take those plans and follow them, exactly, as he *builds* the building.
-In a very real sense, he is *copying* the intended characteristics from the plans to the physical building.

-Once complete, the building is a physical instantiation of the blue-print plans, hopefully an essentially perfect *copy*.
-And then the builder can move to the open lot next door and do it all over again, creating yet another *copy*.

-The relationship between building and blue-print is indirect.
-You can examine a blue-print to understand how the building was structured, for any parts where direct inspection of the building itself was insufficient.
-But if you want to open a door, you have to go to the building itself -- the blue-print merely has lines drawn on a page that *represent* where the door should be.

 A class is a blue-print.
 To actually *get* an object we can interact with, we must build (aka, "instantiate") something from the class.
 The end result of such "construction" is an object, typically called an "instance", which we can directly call methods on and access any public data properties from, as necessary.

 **This object is a *copy*** of all the characteristics described by the class.

-You likely wouldn't expect to walk into a building and find, framed and hanging on the wall, a copy of the blue-prints used to plan the building, though the blue-prints are probably on file with a public records office.
-Similarly, you don't generally use an object instance to directly access and manipulate its class, but it is usually possible to at least determine *which class* an object instance comes from.

 It's more useful to consider the direct relationship of a class to an object instance, rather than any indirect relationship between an object instance and the class it came from. **A class is instantiated into object form by a copy operation.**

 <img src="fig1.png">

-As you can see, the arrows move from left to right, and from top to bottom, which indicates the copy operations that occur, both conceptually and physically.

 ### Constructor